umn-asr/shibboleths_lil_helper/README.markdown

 * Install notes:
   * Tool requires nokogiri gem which in-turn requires libxml2, you may run into difficulties there: See http://nokogiri.org/tutorials/installing_nokogiri.html if you have problems.
+  * Doesn't work w JRuby, probably all versions, 1.6.7 confirmed to not work.

 Before using this tool
 ----------------------